 That’s a little disingenuous.
-The rulebook is laid out well, and does an excellent job of teaching the game.
-However, on your first play you’ll notice small corner cases come up, and the rulebook does a very poor job of addressing these.
-Luckily, publisher Portal Games and designer Grant Rodiek have since put out comprehensive FAQs (here and here)that will answer any question you may have.
+The rule book is laid out well, and does an excellent job of teaching the game.
+However, on your first play you’ll notice small corner cases come up, and the rule book does a very poor job of addressing these.
+Luckily, publisher Portal Games and designer Grant Rodiek have since put out comprehensive FAQs (here and here) that’ll answer any question you may have.

 - A feel-bad round-shortening mechanic

 When the game came out, a rule existed that would reduce the number of rounds from five to four if one player raced ahead in scoring.
 This turned out to be a bad idea, as it didn’t allow the slower races to catch up in scoring.
-Due to negative feedback, the current printing of the game’s rulebook as changed this to an “advanced variant”, and removed it from the main game – problem solved.
+Due to negative feedback, the current printing of the game’s rule book has changed this to an “advanced variant” and removed it from the main game.
+Problem solved.

 - Humans are overpowered

 A lot of people who wrote this off at release would do well to revisit it.
-While the game suffered some issues at launch that soured many on it, these have all been resolved and what’s left behind is a unique, deliciously asymmetric wargame that isn’t getting nearly as much respect as it deserves.
+While the game suffered some issues at launch that soured many on it, these have all been resolved and what’s left is a unique, deliciously asymmetric war game that isn’t getting nearly as much respect as it deserves.